FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-03-04 16:48:51 Added 'FSM states and transitions.ods' spreadsheet

+Added the design document `doc\FSM states and transitions.ods` to outline the proposed FSM (Finite State Machines) states and transitions for the GUI, pending implementation.

 ## 2024-03-01 16:08:44 Initialize GUI with async task simulation and file open dialog

 Set up basic GUI structure for future development.